Cardiac Catheterization Laboratory

 - Renal and carotid angioplasty and stenting

-Cardiac catheterization takes less than an hour, and the patient usually goes home the same day unless further medical attention is needed.
+Cardiac catheterization takes approximately an hour, and the patient may go home the same day unless further medical attention is needed.
 The procedure has a low risk of serious complication, with less than one in 1,000 patients experiencing problems.

 Visit the Heart Center page to learn more about cardiac catheterization.